 If you’re looking to upgrade your bread baking gear, check out our guide to the best equipment must-haves and a few top-notch splurges.

-When it’s time to bake, preheat the oven to 500°F.
+When it’s time to bake, preheat your oven to 500°F.

 Lean bread bakes at a much higher temperature than almost anything else!
-The high temperature creates a burst of steam from within the dough that gives it the final push – creating the large pockets that are unique to artisan breads.
+The high temperature creates a burst of steam from within the dough that gives it that final push – creating the large, airy pockets that are unique to artisan breads.

-Flip the loaf seam-side down onto the hot tray, skillet, or the base of the Dutch oven.
-Slice the top 1/2-inch deep and 3 inches wide.
+Flip the loaf seam-side down onto the hot tray, skillet, or Dutch oven.
+Slice the top with a lame, creating a cut that is 1/2 inch deep and 3 inches long.

 Feel free to get creative, using cool designs for this cut!
-A large square, a series of lines, a stalk of wheat, or a star—the options are endless!
+A large square or rectangle like I made here, a series of lines, a stalk of wheat, or a star are some of my favorites, but the options are endless!

 If you are using a Dutch oven, put the lid back on and skip the next step.

-Return the hot tray to the oven and toss a couple of ice cubes onto the oven floor.
+Return the hot tray or pan to the oven, and toss a couple of ice cubes onto the oven floor.

 After closing the oven door, decrease the heat to 475°F.